DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Download Files in IE

 TestCafe prevents native browser dialogs, including those before file download.
-In Internet Explorer, however, a dialog still shows and blocks the test page.
-It is possible to disable this dialog in browser settings, but it is impossible to dismiss it programmatically.
-Consider the following example:
+In Internet Explorer, however, you should disable this dialog in browser settings, because it cannot be dismissed programmatically.

+The following example shows how to download the file once you disable the dialog:

 ```html
 <body>